 The schools need capital to grow.
-All of our schools pursue growth opportunities, which may involve any of the following actions: building new teaching and non-teaching facilities at existing campuses; building campuses at new locations; or even buying other schools.
+All of our schools pursue growth opportunities, which may involve any of the following actions: building new teaching and non-teaching facilities at existing campuses; building campuses at new locations.

 In order to grow, the schools will need to raise funding.
 This fund raising can arise from the sale of equity, selling debt securities, borrowing from existing debt facilities, or borrowing from new debt facilities.
-If capital is raised through borrowings, the Mapúa schools will also be subject to interest rate risk.
-An increase in our negative carry will also adversely impact our profitability.
+If capital is raised through borrowings, the IPO schools will also be subject to interest rate risk.